 Like it or not, emotions play a big role in every aspect of our lives.
 They strongly impact our own productivity and performance, and the emotions of one person are highly infectious to everyone contacted.
 Leaders who recognize the power of making an emotional connection with their associates magnify their impact.
 Fortunately, there are many ways for that emotional connection to occur.
-The broader the repertoire, the greater the leader's impact because it would be rare to have a group of direct reports who would all be touched by the same approach.
-It truly is possible for anyone to be an inspiring leader.
+The broader the repertoire, the greater the leader's impact because it would be rare to have a group of subordinates who would all be touched by the same approach.
+In short, anyone can be an inspiring leader.